rahul200218/todo-list-react/README.md

 To get started with the Todo List App locally, follow these steps:

-1. Clone this repository: `git clone https://github.com/yourusername/yourrepository.git`
+1. Clone this repository: ` git clone https://github.com/rahul200218/todo-list-react.git`
-2. Navigate to the project directory: `cd yourrepository`
+2. Navigate to the project directory: `cd todolist`
 3. Install dependencies: `npm install`
 4. Run the app: `npm start`
 5. Open your browser and visit `http://localhost:3000` to view the app.